-When contracts contain both a financial risk component and a significant insurance risk component and the cash flows from the two components are distinct and can be measured reliably, the underlying amounts are unbundled, as is the case for variable annuity contracts (see Note 16 Insurance provisions).
+When contracts contain both a financial risk component and a significant insurance risk component and the cash flows from the two components are distinct and can be measured reliably, the underlying amounts are unbundled, as is the case for variable annuity contracts (see Note am Provision for employee benefits

+16 Insurance provisions).
 For variable annuities, the guaranteed minimum benefits are bifurcated from the savings component and presented as a derivative.